brooth/jeta-site/mysite/home/markdown/inject.md

     MetaScope<MyScope> myMetaScope =
         new MetaScopeController<>(metasitory, new MyScope(application)).get();

-Now you can access to `Application` instance in a meta entity:
+After that, you can access to `Application` instance in a meta entity:

     :::java
     @MetaEntity